-Last year, more than 8000 undergraduate students enrolled into Marquette.
-Marquette has three undergraduate majors, sixty-six doctoral and master's degrees, and eighteen graduate certificates, so there is something for everyone.
-The school includes pre-professional programs in dentistry, law and medicine; and undergraduate programs for working adults.
-Although this is a smaller university, students have easy access to what they prioritize.
-If students need a twenty four hour place to stay other than their dorm, they can enter with their student i.d to one of the two libraries and a few other places on campus.
-One of the main differences between Marquette and other universities are the dorms.
+Although Marquette is a smaller university, students have easy access to the things they need.
+If they need a 24-hour place to study other than their dorm, they have access to two libraries and a few other places on campus.
+One of the main differences between Marquette and other universities is the dorms.
 While juniors and seniors have the option of living in alternative housing, freshmen and sophomores must live on campus.

-It is difficult to say what can I not find here, but there are a few things to note.
-The dorms are small and some have no airconditioning, but all furniture is stackable.
-If students decide to have two roommates opposed to one they have a bathroom in their dorm.
-This a Jesuit college, so religious preference is something to consider, but according to Michael, “Although this is a Jesuit school you will find students gathered in front of the Joan of Arc Chapel praying as a community.
-Despite personal religious affiliation this definity is a bucket list item as a student.”
-After all that was seen during the tour, it has helped to reassure my decision to apply to the school.
+Marquette has many positives, however, there were a few things I didn’t love.
+The dorms are small, and some have no air conditioning, but all the furniture is stackable.
+If students decide to have two roommates, they will be placed in a suite with a private bathroom.
+Marquette is a Jesuit college, so religious preference is something to consider, but according to the tour guide, “Although this is a Jesuit school you will find students gathered in front of the Joan of Arc Chapel praying as a community.”

 Touring the school and asking questions of students helped reassure me in my decision to apply to Marquette.

 To find out more, visit marquette.edu.